 Minimally invasive spine surgery focuses on getting the same or better results as traditional spine surgery, but with less damage and a shorter recovery period.
 In minimally invasive procedures, the incision typically is two centimeters long or less.

 A small tube, which holds a microscope, camera and precision tools, is pushed in through the incision to get to the target area.
 It eliminates the need to cut through muscle and tissue to get to the spot that needs correction.
-The benefits of minimally invasive spine surgery are enormous and include:
+The benefits of spine surgery are enormous and include:

 - Quicker results